ricardobrein/ITautomationwithpython/README.md

-# ITautomationwithpython
+# IT Automation with Python

-Code for the "IT automation With python" Professional Certification that i taking in Coursera
+Code for the "IT automation With python" Professional Certification that i'm taking on Coursera